christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 import numpy as np
 stopwords = stopwords.words('english')

-# number of words in the text
+# Number of words in the text

 dataset["num_words"] = dataset["Message"].apply(lambda x: len(str(x).split()))

-# number of unique words in the text
+# Number of unique words in the text

 dataset["num_unique_words"] = dataset["Message"].apply(lambda x: len(set(str(x).split())))

-# number of characters in the text
+# Number of characters in the text

 dataset["num_chars"] = dataset["Message"].apply(lambda x: len(str(x)))

-# number of stopwords in the text
+# Number of stopwords in the text

 dataset["num_stopwords"] = dataset["Message"].apply(lambda x: len([w for w in str(x).lower().split() if w in stopwords]))

-# number of punctuations in the text
+# Number of punctuations in the text

 dataset["num_punctuations"] =dataset['Message'].apply(lambda x: len([c for c in str(x) if c in string.punctuation]))

-# number of upper case words in the text
+# Number of upper case words in the text

 dataset["num_words_upper"] = dataset["Message"].apply(lambda x: len([w for w in str(x).split() if w.isupper()]))

-# number of title case words in the text
+# Number of title case words in the text

 dataset["num_words_title"] = dataset["Message"].apply(lambda x: len([w for w in str(x).split() if w.istitle()]))

-# average length of the words in the text
+# Average length of the words in the text

 dataset["mean_word_len"] = dataset["Message"].apply(lambda x: np.mean([len(w) for w in str(x).split()]))
 ```